wrongbad/tensormidi/README.md

 Note: you can get durations by passing durations=True to tensormidi.load

-This mainly serves to show how naturally you can write highly optimized code on the tensormidi output records.
+This just shows how easily you can write optimized post processing logic.

 ```python